Giant-Size X-Men

-Giant-Size X-Men #1 was a special issue of the X-Men comic book series, published by Marvel Comics in 1975.
+Giant-Size X-Men #1 is a special issue of the X-Men comic book series, published by Marvel Comics in 1975.
 It was written by Len Wein and illustrated by Dave Cockrum.
-Though not a regular issue, it contained the first new X-Men story in five years, titled Second Genesis.
+Chris Claremont contributed to the plot, having conceived the idea of Polaris using her powers to propel Krakoa into space, but went uncredited.
+Though not a regular issue, it contained the first new X-Men story in five years, titled "Second Genesis."
 The issue serves as a link between the original X-Men and a new team.
 Chronologically it is placed after X-Men #66 and before X-Men #94.
 The 68-page book was published with a May 1975 cover date and distributed to newsstands in February of that year.
+The issue has been cited as a start point of the bronze age of comics, and is notable for expanding the membership of the X-Men from beyond the white American cast to one of a more international flavor, an attempt to attract more readers from outside the US, even if some characters were portrayed somewhat stereotypically.

 Publication history

 The X-Men title stopped producing new stories after #66 in March 1970.
 From December 1970 through April 1975, Marvel reprinted many of the older X-Men issues as #67–93.
 Following the May publication of Giant-Size X-Men #1, Marvel began again publishing new issues of X-Men with #94 in August 1975.

 The comic also collects reprints from X-Men #43, #47 and #57.